What are the best items for traveling with kids?

 My first (and best) tip for traveling with kids: think it through

-Here’s my list of favorites to take on vacation with kids
+My favorites to take on vacation with kids

 This list is not exhaustive.